HyperionAnalytics/JupyterNotebook_ruler/README.md

 # Add Ruler to Code Cells of Jupyter and IPython Notebook

 Jupyter and IPython notebook setting enabling ruler in code cells using custom.js and custom.css files.
-Ruler will appear when user click-select code cell to edit it and disappear when user goes into command mode.<br>
+Ruler will appear when user click-selects code cell to edit it and disappear when user goes into command mode.<br>

 ## Installation
 These installation instructions are for "vanilla" Jupyter and IPython notebook setup.
 If you have themed and customized your setup, I will assume you know how to patch this into custom.css and custom.js files.